Top 50 Golf Courses of Portugal 2018

 golfers from other parts of Europe?

 This is the fifth time we’ve updated our Portuguese rankings since starting out with a Top 30 in 2008.
-Even though there are only 87 clubs in total spread throughout the country, we’ve decided to add another ten tracks to our listings so we now feature a Top 50 for one of the most popular golfing destinations in Europe, with courses divided into the five distinct geographical regions of Algarve, Azores, Lisbon & Centre, Madeira & Porto Santo and Porto & North.
+Even though there are only 100 courses in total spread throughout the country, we’ve decided to add another ten tracks to our listings so we now feature a Top 50 for one of the most popular golfing destinations in Europe, with courses divided into the five distinct geographical regions of Algarve, Azores, Lisbon & Centre, Madeira & Porto Santo and Porto & North.

 The North course at Monte Rei Golf & Country Club in the eastern Algarve retains its status as the number 1 golf layout in our new Portuguese rankings.
 A Nicklaus Signature design that first opened its doors to golfers a decade ago, the course is the first of several planned within a huge gated estate that spreads out across the foothills above the small coastal town of Tavira, close to the Spanish border.
 A number of water hazards come into play and there’s some of the best bunkering we have seen anywhere on this course, with not a weak hole on the scorecard.
 We can only endorse what a recent reviewer wrote in his post: “Monte Rei more than deserves its spot as the top course in Portugal!”